 Scheme is a programming language that is a variation of Lisp.
 It was created in 1975 by Guy Steele and Gerry Sussman at MIT's Artificial Intelligence lab.
-It was the first dialect of Lisp that required its implementations to use tail call optimization, placing a strong emphasis on functional programming and recursive algorithms, in particular.
+It was the first dialect of Lisp that required its implementations to use tail call optimization, emphasizing functional programming and recursive algorithms, in particular.

 The Scheme programming language employs a design philosophy of minimalism, specifying a small standard core and providing powerful tools for extending the language.
-It is widely used in educational and scientific organizations, especially in the field of AI.
+It is widely used in educational and scientific organizations, especially in AI (artificial intelligence).
 Programmers who write in Scheme are informally known as "Schemers."

 Similarities to Lisp

-The syntax of the Scheme is very similar to Lisp.
+The syntax of the Scheme is similar to Lisp.
 It is based on s-expressions: parenthesized lists where the operator comes first and the operands follow.
 For instance, the expression "3 plus 4 times 5" is written in Scheme as (+ 3 (* 4 5)).

 Like Lisp, Scheme uses the lambda keyword to represent anonymous functions.
 For instance, the statement (lambda (x y) (+ x y)) represents an anonymous function that adds two numbers.

 Other notable features

 - Lexical scope — the bindings of all variables in Scheme are determined by the unit of code that the variable appears.

-- A shared namespace for variables and procedures — the same primitives used to operate on variables can operate on procedures and functions as well.
+- A shared namespace for variables and procedures — the same primitives used to operate on variables can also operate on procedures and functions.

 - A full set of numerical data types.

-- Delayed evaluation, which allows for the implementation of asynchronous programming techniques such as promises and futures.
+- Delayed evaluation allows the implementation of asynchronous programming techniques such as promises and futures.

 - Hygenic macros — a macro system that allows the programmer to extend the functionality of the language without interfering with the language's native syntax.